Make Sure Communication Is Clear And to the Point for Your Company

 Today, it’s a lot easier to get in touch with coworkers and ask them for information whenever and wherever you need it.
 And you can share every detail of your current project with your boss just by clicking “send.”
 We’re much better off than we were 20 years ago, right?
 Well, maybe not.

-A great leader’s management style should mirror that of a benevolent dictator, which is not at all as scary as it sounds, because at the end of the day, the “dictator” side of you calls the shots and makes the difficult decisions, but your “benevolent” side does so while putting the interests of the organization, your team, and your customers ahead of your own.
+A great leader’s management style should mirror that of a benevolent dictator, which is not at all as scary as it sounds, because at the end of the day, the “dictator” side of you calls the shots and makes the difficult decisions, but your “benevolent” side does so while putting the interests of the business, your team, and your customers ahead of your own.
 And part of being a benevolent dictator is requiring clear, concise communication at all levels, so that key decisions can be made quickly and effectively.

 Before today’s instant transmission of words and numbers by lightning-fast speed, you had to talk to your boss in person, on the phone, or in a hard copy report.
 In all of those formats, it was in your best interest to get to the point quickly.
 These days, though, there are email inboxes, shared calendars and documents, instant messaging programs, and much more.
 Employees can send a constant stream of information to their leaders — and that’s a problem that’s bleeding into face-to-face interactions, too.”